seeul8er/RepPanel_ESP32/README.md

 A full replacement for the DuetWebControl interface.

 ## Supported Hardware/Software
-The RepPanel project is based on the [Littlevgl port for the ESP32](https://github.com/littlevgl/lv_port_esp32).
+The RepPanel project is based on the [LVGL port for the ESP32](https://github.com/lvgl/lv_port_esp32/tree/c1f43bfb090df293059ab52baabbdbdd8df00712).
-In theory This means all displays and touch controllers supported by the **lv_port_esp32** project are also supported by RepPanel.
+In theory this means all displays and touch controllers supported by the **lv_port_esp32** project are also supported by RepPanel.
+Beware that the most

 **Tested Hardware**
   - ESP32 DevKit